Mentorship Programs

 4. Support a successful mentorship relationship

-To build a successful mentoring relationship you have to focus on each individual's goals for what they want to get out of the experience.
-If a mentee wants to transition into a new department, say for example from marketing to sales, you may pair up the mentee with the head of sales and then support their relationship by encouraging them to talk through how to make that transition.
+Successful mentoring relationships are the key to your program’s success.
+To build a fruitful relationship, you have to focus on each individual's goals for what they want to get out of the experience.
+If a mentee wants to transition into a new department, for example from marketing to sales, you may pair up the mentee with the head of sales and then support their relationship by encouraging them to talk through how to make that transition.

 The first meeting can be awkward if there isn’t a blueprint or agenda to help get things started.
 For that reason, providing questions that the mentee can ask their mentor is very helpful in shaping the types of discussions they have.